Network failover solutions reduce network downtime and keep mission-critical applications online when it matters most

-Regardless of industry or location, every business needs to strategically and proactively plan for network failover.
-When connectivity goes down, Point-of-Sale (POS) services, business operations, profits, and even customer satisfaction suffer.
+Regardless of industry or location, every business needs to strategically implement network failover solutions.
+When connectivity goes down, point-of-sale (POS) services, business operations, profits, and even customer satisfaction suffer.

-In the interest of business continuity for your network, here are seven key factors to consider regarding failover:
+In the interest of business continuity solutions for your network, here are seven key factors to consider regarding failover.

-Organizations that may not have the resources to overhaul their new network architecture can instead implement overlay failover with their existing infrastructure as a simple, cost-effective solution.
-Cradlepoint’s ARC CBA850 bridge converts LTE broadband to Ethernet by providing the existing wire-line router with a second “wired” WAN connection.
+Organizations that may not have the resources to overhaul their business continuity infrastructure can instead implement overlay failover with their existing infrastructure as a simple, cost-effective solution.
+Cradlepoint adapters convert cellular broadband to Ethernet by providing the existing wireline router with a second “wired” WAN connection.

 Overlay failover increases reliability without relying on last-mile connectivity via the same trench.
-It’s easy to set up as well; IT staff can simply plug in the router and configure remotely with NetCloud Manager (NCM), the network management service within Cradlepoint NetCloud.
+It’s easy to set up as well — IT staff can simply plug in the router and configure remotely with NetCloud Manager (NCM), the network management within Cradlepoint NetCloud Service.

-Multiple parts of a network can fail, so it’s important to deploy different types of redundancy.
-If your wired WAN connection goes down, you can failover to LTE.
-In the event that your router goes offline, you can take advantage of a second, parallel router using Virtual Router Redundancy Protocol (VRRP).
+Multiple parts of a network can fail, so it’s important to deploy different types of redundancies in your business continuity solution.
+If your wired WAN connection goes down, you can fail over to LTE or 5G.
+If your router goes offline, you can take advantage of a second, parallel router using Virtual Router Redundancy Protocol (VRRP).

 VRRP, a layer 3 protocol, empowers businesses to take failover to a higher level by allowing Internet failover and router failover simultaneously.
-If the primary router fails, a backup hardware solution — many organizations use the Cradlepoint AER1600 Series — can take over as the primary router.
+If the primary router fails, a backup hardware solution can take over as the primary router.
 The entire network automatically fails over to the Cradlepoint router — with the LAN and WAN uninterrupted.

 OOBM is another important element of network failover.
-Traditionally, a truck roll — requiring expensive equipment and labor — is needed if something goes wrong with a primary router’s configuration.
-Through OOBM with NCM, IT staff can use LTE connectivity to remotely access the router and all LAN-connected devices sitting behind Cradlepoint’s ARC CBA850.
-It’s like having an engineer sitting at a laptop plugged into the console port of the primary router, from anywhere in the world..
+Traditionally, a truck roll requiring expensive equipment and labor is needed if something goes wrong with a primary router’s configuration.
+Through OOBM with NCM, IT staff can use wireless connectivity to remotely access the router and all LAN-connected devices sitting behind a Cradlepoint adapter.
+It’s like having an engineer sitting at a laptop plugged into the console port of the primary router from anywhere in the world.

 These robust OOBM services are available through NCM without the primary Internet connection, inbound SSH, or a static IP address.

 Many businesses are simultaneously exchanging multiple types of data, such as sales information, voice and video data, and inventory, often at peak times.
-LTE failover is ideal in the event that your primary WAN connection goes down, but why not utilize the extra bandwidth all the time?
+Wireless broadband failover is ideal if your primary WAN connection goes down, but why not utilize the extra bandwidth all the time?

-LTE is incredibly powerful because it supports high bandwidth, which your business can benefit from by utilizing LTE failover for load balancing.
-Critical traffic can be sent across LTE while public traffic can be routed through a land-based connection.
-In the case of an outage, public WiFi can simply be shut off to preserve critical services, thereby ensuring failover when you need it while expanding bandwidth when you don’t.
+LTE and 5G connectivity are incredibly powerful because they support high bandwidth, which your business can benefit from by utilizing failover for load balancing.
+Critical traffic can be sent across cellular broadband while public traffic can be routed through a land-based connection.
+In the case of an outage, public Wi-Fi can simply be shut off to preserve critical services, thereby ensuring failover when you need it while expanding bandwidth when you don’t.

-In vehicles, where wired lines aren’t an option, LTE is the primary connection, but that doesn’t mean failover isn’t available.
-The Cradlepoint COR IBR900 and COR IBR1100 both support multiple LTE connections as well as WiFi as WAN.
-WiFi offloading of video DVRs via station WiFi for busses or police is common so as not use the LTE connection while in the field.
-IT managers can select WiFi to automatically attach and trigger video offloadingwhenever available and LTE to activate while on the road.
+In vehicles, where wired lines aren’t an option, mobile broadband is the primary connection, but that doesn’t mean failover isn’t available.
+Cradlepoint's in-vehicle routers support multiple cellular connections as well as WiFi-as-WAN.
+Wi-Fi offloading of video DVRs via station Wi-Fi for busses or police is common so as not use the mobile broadband connection while in the field.
+IT managers can select Wi-Fi to automatically attach and trigger video offloading whenever available and LTE or 5G to activate while on the road.

-IT teams that deploy the COR IBR1100 together with the Dual-Modem Dock can achieve true wireless-to-wireless failover, going back and forth as needed between two LTE connections and WiFi.
+IT teams that deploy Cradlepoint in-vehicle routers featuring multiple modems can achieve true wireless-to-wireless failover, going back and forth as needed between two cellular connections and Wi-Fi.

-Future-proofing your network is a smart investment now and later.
-Ensuring that what you buy today is adaptable to what is released tomorrow can be an extremely important — and financially responsible — element of your network failover solution.
+Ensuring that what you buy today is adaptable to what is released tomorrow can be an extremely important — and financially responsible — element of your network failover solution, and Cradlepoint’s routers and adapters offer a turnkey networking solution for best-in-class cellular connectivity.